benschaf/waste-schedule/README.md

 ### Content

 <!-- CREDITS_START -->
-All the Credits and hyperlinks can be found in the respective files on the indicated lines.
+All the Credits and hyperlinks can be found in the respective files on the indicated lines (just click the link to get there).

 Note that the list of credits below is automatically generated from the project files using the [copy-credits.py](copy-credits.py) script.
 The script was written by me, with much help from the Microsoft Edge Copilot.

 | File | Notes | Source |
 | --- | --- | --- |
 | [index.html: Line 20](https://github.com/benschaf/waste-schedule/blob/main/core/templates/core/index.html#L20) | manual input validation using regex pattern | [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) |